|

 The Mojave framework requires that all controller actions return

-a View .
-A View is simply an interface
+a View.
+AViewis simply an interface

-public interface View {
+with a single method:render. public interface View {

 void render(HttpServletRequest request, HttpServletResponse response)